millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/README.md

 ### Step counter

-A single machine languaje o assembly instruction could need several steps to complete, the porpouse of the step counter is to determine wich step of the instruction is been executed
+A single machine languaje o assembly instruction could need several steps to complete, the purpose of the step counter is to determine wich step of the instruction is been executed

 ### Instruction register

-The porpouse of these register is to hold the binary representation of the execution we are currently executing and make it available to the instruction decoder so it can handle it.
+The purpose of these register is to hold the binary representation of the execution we are currently executing and make it available to the instruction decoder so it can handle it.

 This register has a fixed size of 8 bits, thats why the minimum size of the data bus needs to be 8.

 ### Processor status register

-The porpouse of this register is to hold the current status of the processor (also known as processor flags).
+The purpose of this register is to hold the current status of the processor (also known as processor flags).
 <br>
 It is composed as follows.
 <br>